Chapter 1: The Story – Dead Reckoning

 On the night of February 17, 1942, the American supply ship Pollux was steaming toward this base with a valuable cargo of bombs, radio equipment, aircraft engines, and other supplies.
 It had left Maine two days earlier and was being escorted by the US destroyers Wilkes and Truxtun.
 These vessels would protect the Pollux in the event enemy attack.
 Many of the sailors in the convoy had enlisted in the Navy only two months earlier, following Japan's surprise attack against the US naval base at Pearl Harbor, Hawaii on December 7, 1941.
 The military strike prompted America to enter the war and motivated thousands of young recruits to join the armed forces.

-By now, the Second World War was just over three years old and the North Atlantic was a hotbed of military activity.
+By now, the Second World War was almost two and a half years old and the North Atlantic was a hotbed of military activity.
 German U-boats patrolled these waters and frequently torpedoed convoys travelling from one Allied port to another to prevent them from delivering equipment and supplies vital to the war effort.
 Just four months earlier, on October 31, 1941, a U-boat torpedoed the destroyer USS Reuben Janes as it steamed from Argentia to Iceland.
 The vessel sank within five minutes of the attack; of the 159 men onboard, only 44 survived.

 In addition to worrying about enemy attack, however, sailors also had to deal with the unpredictable and hazardous weather conditions of the North Atlantic.
 A violent winter storm was pelting the Wilkes-Truxtun-Pollux convoy as it steamed toward Argentia.
 Visibility was zero and gale-force winds whipped sleet onto the ships' decks and covered them with ice.
 As the vessels plunged through giant waves and rough seas, navigation became a growing concern.
 Many men on board the Pollux worried they would collide with one of their two destroyer escorts.
 It was Navy policy that ships travelling in convoy follow a zigzag route.
 This helped to evade U-boat attack, but also increased the risk of collision in the blinding conditions of a winter storm.